 How do I request my refund?

-Students should send an email from their @drew.edu account to email@example.com.
-They should provide their Name and ID# with their request.
+Students should send an email from their @drew.edu account to email@example.com on or before Tuesday at 5:00pm to be included in the Thursday disbursement (refunds are processed once each week).
+Students should provide their Name and Drew ID# with their request.

-Can I just pick up my check instead of having it mailed?
+Can I just pick up my refund instead?

 Can my refund be paid to someone else?

 Student refunds can only be paid to the student.
 If you selected the Debit Card option, you will have free access to online bill pay from that account.
 Likewise, if you selected Direct Debit, you have access to make payments from your bank account in whatever manner you make other payments.